Acidburn0zzz/pydio-sdk-java-v2/README.md

 # PYDIO JAVA SDK

-This is the iOS Pydio Server API wrapper which you can use in your application to communicate with Pydio servers in unified and quick way.
-This SDK encapsulates, in form of Objective-C messages, queries which you would have to send to server.
+This is the Pydio java SDK which you can use in your application to communicate with Pydio servers in unified and quick way.
+This SDK encapsulates queries which you would have to send to server.
 It simplifies authorization logic and lets you operate on objects representing server data structures.

 **If you would like to contribute to the pydio java SDK, you are very welcome** :)